 Last day at Chalet Julie.
 Quiet so far: 8:15 and only M and I up, and I’m writing up the last few days.
 Wx is back to sun, but with light cloud.
 In case I haven’t written the last few days clearly: from the start, we had clear skies, v nice but hot at noon.
 But for the last ~4 days there has been the odd thunderstorm, and some rain, v nice to cool the world down.

 Pack; eat what's left; leave just before ten.
+Departure selfie.
 A decent place.
 Spacious, well constructed, slightly let down by interior finishings if I’m picky.
 Oh and also slightly hard to keep cool: needed better sun shading.
 Note: next time pay for their sheets.

 Up to Pelvoux for marche in case it has D’s saussison maigre but no; it's a much smaller marche than when at V. Down to V to drop keys and we’re off!
 After discussion we'll go “south around” because I / we never have.
-First stop Arg le B for cafe-cards all v nice.
-Then small roads slowly admiring to Roche de Rame then faster to Embrun.
-Which turns out to be nice.
-Good cathedral then lunch nearby.
+First stop Arg le B for cafe-cards all v nice and very French.

 A bit further to lac Serre Poncon which is huge and has ports and plages.
 Cross bridge, stop at aire and go dot.
 Little paddle and realise we ought to swim… so go on a bit and find Plage des Pommiers which is a bit public but we do get a cafe and shade to sit in.
-DEI swim rpund corner to quieter bit; M isn't dressed for it.
+DEI swim round corner to quieter bit; M isn't dressed for it.
 Cafe, and E has a gauffre and D swims a bit more.
 Good.
 The little island with the church is nearby.

 On, to Gap, arriving about 5.
 Find parking near cathedral and look at that - good though recent - but town does not impress so decide to push on to Vizille, having booked a hotel there.